January 4, 1976: The day Edmondson won the Australian Open, the lowest-ranked player to ever win a Grand Slam title

 On this day, January 4, in 1976, Mark Edmondson, ranked only No 212 in the world, achieved one of the biggest surprises in tennis history, winning the “battle of the moustaches” against John Newcombe (6-7, 6-3, 7-6, 6-1) to claim the Australian Open title.
 He was the lowest-ranked player to win a Grand Slam tournament since the establishment of the ATP rankings in 1973, a record which still stands 46 years later.
 Although, at the time, seeing an Australian player winning the home Grand Slam was anything but unusual, Edmondson would also remain the last Aussie to achieve that feat.

-- Mark Edmondson: the tennis pro who worked as a hospital cleaner to fund his travel
+- Mark Edmondson: the pro who worked as a hospital cleaner to fund his travel

 In 1976, 21-year-old Mark Edmondson was still at the start of his tennis career.
 He had only qualified for two Grand Slam main draws before, reaching the second round at both the Australian Open and Wimbledon in 1975.
 Holding the 212th position in the ATP rankings, he had never played a final on the tour.
 A few months before the Australian Open, Edmondson worked as a cleaner in a hospital to put some money aside and be able to travel to his tournaments.

-- John Newcombe: The Australian legend who was a seven-time Grand Slam singles champion
+- John Newcombe: The Australian legend and seven-time slam singles champion

 John Newcombe was an Australian tennis legend.
 He mostly relied on a great serve, which he consistently followed to the net whenever his opponent could return it (he was known for often hitting aces even on his second serve).
 With such a game style, he was particularly strong on fast surfaces, as confirmed by his list of achievements: a seven-time Grand Slam champion, he never triumphed on clay at Roland-Garros.
 He won all of his major tournaments on grass: the Australian Open (1973, 1975), Wimbledon (1967, 1970, 1971) and the US Open (1967, 1973).